Mathews-Tom/Deep-Learning-with-TensorFlow/Course_Content/README.md

 ## 08 - NLP Fundamentals in TensorFlow

 ▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬ Chapters ▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬
-08.01 - Introduction to Natural Language Processing (NLP) and Sequence Problems (12.51) 08.02 - Example NLP inputs and outputs (7.22)
+08.01 - Introduction to Natural Language Processing (NLP) and Sequence Problems (12.51)
+08.02 - Example NLP inputs and outputs (7.22)
-08.03 - The typical architecture of a Recurrent Neural Network (RNN) (9.03) 08.04 - Preparing a notebook for our first NLP with TensorFlow project (8.52)
+08.03 - The typical architecture of a Recurrent Neural Network (RNN) (9.03)
+08.04 - Preparing a notebook for our first NLP with TensorFlow project (8.52)
+08.05 - Becoming one with the data and visualizing a text dataset (16.41)
+08.06 - Splitting data into training and validation sets (6.26)
+08.07 - Converting text data to numbers using tokenisation and embeddings (overview) (9.22)
+08.08 - Setting up a TensorFlow TextVectorization layer to convert text to numbers (17.10)
+08.09 - Mapping the TextVectorization layer to text data and turning it into numbers (11.02)
+08.10 - Creating an Embedding layer to turn tokenised text into embedding vectors (12.27)
+08.11 - Discussing the various modelling experiments we're going to run (8.57)
+08.12 - Model 0: Building a baseline model to try and improve upon (9.25)
+08.13 - Creating a function to track and evaluate our model's results (12.14)
+08.14 - Model 1: Building, fitting and evaluating our first deep model on text data (20.51)
+08.15 - Visualizing our model's learned word embeddings with TensorFlow's projector tool (20.43)
+08.16 - High-level overview of Recurrent Neural Networks (RNNs) + where to learn more (9.34)
+08.17 - Model 2: Building, fitting and evaluating our first TensorFlow RNN model (LSTM) (18.16)
+08.18 - Model 3: Building, fitting and evaluating a GRU-cell powered RNN (16.56)
+08.19 - Model 4: Building, fitting and evaluating a bidirectional RNN model (19.34)
+08.20 - Discussing the intuition behind Conv1D neural networks for text and sequences (19.31)
+08.21 - Model 5: Building, fitting and evaluating a 1D CNN for text (9.57)
+08.22 - Using TensorFlow Hub for pretrained word embeddings (transfer learning for NLP) (13.45)
+08.23 - Model 6: Building, training and evaluating a transfer learning model for NLP (10.45)
+08.24 - Preparing subsets of data for model 7 (same as model 6 but 10% of data) (10.52)
+08.25 - Model 7: Building, training and evaluating a transfer learning model on 10% data (10.04)
+08.26 - Fixing our data leakage issue with model 7 and retraining it (13.42)
+08.27 - Comparing all our modelling experiments evaluation metrics (13.14)
+08.28 - Uploading our model's training logs to TensorBoard and comparing them (11.14)
+08.29 - Uploading our model's training logs to TensorBoard and comparing them (11.14)
+08.30 - Downloading a pretrained model and preparing data to investigate predictions (13.24)
+08.31 - Visualizing our model's most wrong predictions (8.28)
+08.32 - Making and visualizing predictions on the test dataset (8.27)
+08.33 - Understanding the concept of the speed/score tradeoff (15.01)